 Michio Kaku’s publications reflect his involvement in the ongoing search for understanding and unifying the forces of nature into just one theory.
 He continues his works based on Einstein’s earlier findings, and Michio Kaku is known as one of the founders of string field theory.
 His book Hyperspace was a great best seller and was voted as one of the top science books by both The Washington Post and The New York Times in the same year.

 This is a commonly heard phrase whenever Michio Kaku’s name is mentioned, and not without good reason.
 Apart from comprehensive publications of both books and journal articles, he has a known presence in many different forms of media.

-He has also been part of documentaries such as Obsessed and Scientific which discusses the possibility of time travel, UFOs: Seeing is Believing of ABC, and he was one of the scientists who were featured in “Me and Isaac Newton.”
-For BBC, he has hosted the three-hour documentary called Visions of the Future.
-There was even a period in his career back in 2009 when he hosted a weekly TV series for 12 episodes at the Science Channel called Sci Fi Science: Physics of the Impossible.
+He has also been part of documentaries such as Obsessed and Scientific which discusses the possibility of time travel, ABC’s UFOs: Seeing is Believing, and he was one of the scientists who were featured in Me and Isaac Newton.
+For BBC, he has hosted the three-hour documentary Visions of the Future.
+In 2009 when he hosted a weekly TV series at the Science Channel called Sci Fi Science: Physics of the Impossible.
 One of his more interesting thoughts has been featured on Discovery Channel’s Alien Planet where he discussed the possible future of interstellar exploration.

 His presence in different media and his skill in communicating complex theories in easier to understand language has made him an influential popularizer of science.